cuinjune/purr-data/README.md

 - The frontend part of the software has been mainly done by Hugo Carvalho (hugonvsc@gmail.com)

 ## Accomplished Milestones
-- Modified native Purr Data and libpd codebase to make them compatible with [Emscripten](https://emscripten.org/).
+- Modified the native Purr Data and libpd codebase to make them compatible with [Emscripten](https://emscripten.org/).
 (Zack)
 - Modified and created Makefile to build for Emscripten and to generate WebAssembly(`.wasm`) binaries for external libraries.
 (Zack)
 - Cleaned the backend codebase and organized the file system so the project can be easily maintained.
 (Zack)
 - Modified the existing NW.js based source code to make them compatible with web browsers.
 (Hugo)